 The Kurilian Bobtail cat should be given a nutritious diet that fulfils its nutritional needs.
 It should be fed with the same kind of food and it should follow a feeding schedule.
 If there are changes to its diet, those must be done gradually to prevent digestive problems.

 The serving portions should depend on the cat’s weight, age, and activity level.
 Its diet must include at least 25 per cent protein and just 5 per cent carbohydrates.

-The Kurilian Bobtail’s life expectancy ranges from 15–20 years.
-This cat breed is robust and it does not have any known genetic health problems.
-However, considering that this breed is rare, it may have limited information on the probability of genetic diseases.
+The Kurilian bobtail can live for 15 to 20 years.
+This cat breed is robust and she does not have any known genetic health problems.
+However, considering that this breed is rare, there is limited information on the probability of genetic diseases.